 3. Impossible Cross-Brand Analytics

-Leadership questions like:
+When leadership asks questions like:

 - "What's our average revenue per passenger across all brands?"